Bilou4/go-typosquatting/README.md

 ### Installing

-Make sure that Go is installed on your computer.
+Make sure that Go (tested on go1.16.3) is installed on your computer.
 ```sh
 git clone https://github.com/Bilou4/go-typosquatting.git
 go mod tidy